 Vol. XII, no. 11 | November, 1972

-Edward C. Harwood (October 28, 1900 – December 16, 1980) was a self-taught economist who founded the American Institute for Economic Research (AIER) in 1933.
+Edward C. Harwood (October 28, 1900 – December 16, 1980) was an economist who founded the American Institute for Economic Research (AIER) in 1933.
 Harwood graduated from the U.S. Military Academy in 1920.
 He went on to attend Rensselaer Polytechnic Institute (RPI) before being appointed an Assistant Professor of Military Science and Tactics at Massachusetts Institute of Technology (MIT) in Cambridge, MA.
 While at MIT, Harwood became interested in economics, particularly money-credit problems, and began an intensive study on the topic.
-With the encouragement of MIT Vice President Vannevar Bush, Harwood founded AIER in 1933 to provide unbiased scientific research to the public on current economic conditions.
+With the encouragement of MIT Vice President Vannevar Bush, Harwood founded AIER in 1933 to provide independent research to the public on current economic conditions.
 His earliest publications include Cause and Control of the Business Cycle and What Will Devaluation Mean to You?